jeffskinnerbox/.dotfiles/bin/README.md

-include in this directory a Ansible role for installation of `.dotfiles`.
+Include in this directory a Ansible role for installation of `.dotfiles`.